nDmitry/grunt-autoprefixer/README.md

       dest: 'dest/css/' // -> dest/css/file1.css, dest/css/file2.css
     },

-    // prefix all specified files and concat them into the one file
+    // prefix all specified files and concat them into the one
     concat: {
       src: 'src/css/*.css', // -> src/css/file1.css, src/css/file2.css
       dest: 'dest/css/concatenated.css' // -> dest/css/concatenated.css
     },

     // if you specify only `src` param, the destination will be set automatically,
-    // so specified source files will be overwrited
+    // so specified source files will be overwritten
     no_dest: {
       src: 'dest/css/file.css' // globbing is also possible here }